punz321/Movie-Recommender/README.md

 # Movie-Recommender
-a model that suggests you movies based on your interests.
-This is a very old and small dataset, please don't expect a huge range of movies.
+a model that suggests you movies based on your chosen movie.
+This is a very old and small dataset as this was just for testing purposes.
+The dataset mostly includes 90's hollywood movies.

 This project can be accessed [here](https://punzeemovie.streamlit.app/).